hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### Chromebook issues

 Chromebook users: If you are unable to connect, refer to <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/265" target="_blank">this issue</a>.
 Edit `/etc/ipsec.conf` on the VPN server.
 Find the line `phase2alg=...` and append `,aes_gcm-null` at the end.
 Save the file and run `service ipsec restart`.

+### Windows 10 upgrades

+After upgrading Windows 10 version (e.g. from 1709 to 1803), you may need to re-apply the fix for [Windows Error 809](#windows-error-809) and reboot.
+Refer to <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/376" target="_blank">this issue</a> for more information.

 ### Other errors